 Maintaining uncontaminated hospital linen at collection and delivery

-When handling hospital linen and those belonging to other healthcare facilities, it is pertinent to ensure these are collected and transported safely to prevent the contamination of other laundry loads.
+When handling hospital clothes and those belonging to other healthcare facilities, it is pertinent to ensure these are collected and transported safely to prevent the contamination of other laundry loads.

 Here, it’s important to invest in sturdy and zero-leak containers that can store these items, temporarily, before they’re washed and cleaned to perfection.
 These must prevent leakage of blood, vomit, and other substances common to hospitals.
 In this process, it’s also important to ensure that these containers are cleaned after each collection of hospital linen.